Redbench: Workload Synthesis From Cloud Traces: Evaluation using

 \section{Evaluation using \systemname{}}

-In this section, we evaluate \systemname{} on \emph{real, production-grade cloud data warehouses} (Systems~A--D) with various workload-driven optimizations.
-Our experiments demonstrate why a cloud-like, trace-shaped benchmark is necessary and what it reveals that traditional benchmarks can not.
+We now evaluate \systemname{} on \emph{production-grade cloud data warehouses} (Systems~A--D) with various workload-driven optimizations.
+Our experiments show why a realistic, trace-shaped benchmark is necessary and what traditional benchmarks cannot reveal.